 Find a platform

 I use WordPress and don’t ever plan on switching.
 I started on tumblr, but for my content, that platform doesn’t make much sense.
 I switched over the WordPress, and while it’s not perfect, it’s mainstream and has lots of options and a great website just for how to work the site.
+I have the Premium Plan and really like how I’m able to monetize some.

 Make a list of 10 to 15 post ideas